Your Guide To MI (Motivational Interviewing)

 Free Motivational Interviewing Training Programs

-There are also a ton of various articles and Motivational Interviewing ebooks available online.
-You can start your search here.
+There are tons of various articles and Motivational Interviewing ebooks available online.

 Motivational Interviewing Industry Applications